 Place a piece of board over the seat and use your smartphone or inclinometer to find the overall seat tilt.

-How to get the perfect saddle height
+How to get the perfect saddle height on your bike

 Once you have your three measurements, it’s time to get started.